 (Marina, CA. Oct.
 24, 2022) - Digital equity and infrastructure in Monterey County are receiving a record investment of state broadband funding, with the announcement of $2.5 million in broadband technical assistance grants to local municipalities to support efforts to close the digital divide.

-California Public Utilities Commission (CPUC) as the result of those efforts.
+The cities of Gonzales, Greenfield, King City, Soledad, and the County of Monterey will each get approximately $500,000 in Local Agency Technical Assistance grants from the California Public Utilities Commission (CPUC) as the result of those efforts.
 The awards, announced by the CPUC on Oct.
 21, are the largest award of state broadband funds to local governments to date, totaling $14 million in grants to 28 local governments across California.

 Partnering with the Golden State Connect Authority (GSCA), Monterey Bay Economic Partnership (MBEP) coordinated the applications with the south Salinas Valley cities of Gonzales, Greenfield, Soledad, King City, and the County of Monterey that will develop and oversee the expansion of broadband service in south Monterey County.
 Rural counties often struggle with broadband access because of the challenges ISPs face in making infrastructure investments economically feasible, while geography and affordability can also compound the barriers to equal access.